 I think we are obligated to make the hard choice even when both alternatives are unacceptable; one is always less objectionable than the other.
 Vote for that one.
 Any other action is an abdication of responsibility.
 My particular brand of Christianity asserts that every member of the church is to represent Christ and his Church by bearing witness to him wherever they may be, according to the gifts given them; failing to vote would not, in my opinion, be doing a very good job of representing Christ.
 Likewise, although other choices are allegedly being given us, casting a vote that would have no real effect, or worse might paradoxically lead to the least desirable outcome, would also be a failure of this obligation.

-Over the years, people have tried to game our presidential election system and present alternatives to the two dominant party choices, i.e., third-party candidates.
+Over the years, people have tried to game our two-party, forced-choice presidential election system and present alternatives to the two dominant party choices, i.e., third-party candidates.
 For at least 170 years no third-party candidate has had the slightest chance of being elected, but it is possible that in some instances third-party candidates have caused one or the other of the major party candidates to win when that person might not otherwise have done so.
 Most political scientists agree that in the 1912 election Woodrow Wilson would not have been elected if Theodore Roosevelt had not run on a third-party ticket and drawn votes away from William Howard Taft.
 Many believe (although the evidence is mixed) that Ralph Nader drew votes from Al Gore giving the presidency to George W. Bush in 2000.

 This year we have not one but two third-party candidates.
 (Does that make one of them a fourth-party candidate?)
 Possibly drawing votes from the Republican candidate is a Libertarian; possibly drawing votes from the Democrat is a Green Party nominee.
-Neither of them have a whisper of chance of being elected, especially not the Green Party candidate who has never polled a sufficient percentage of respondents to have a chance at a seat at the presidential debates; the Libertarian, however, seems to be drawing enough support that he might get to take part in the debates but even he is doubtful.
+Neither of them have a whisper of a chance of being elected, especially not the Green Party candidate who has never polled a sufficient percentage of respondents to have a chance at a seat at the presidential debates; the Libertarian, however, seems to be drawing enough support that he might get to take part in the debates but even he is doubtful.

 The presence of these two additional candidates seems to transform the forced choice election into a multiple choice election, but our system is not set up to handle multiple choice elections!
 It would be nice if we could handle a multiple candidate election, as with (for example) an instant-runoff style of balloting, but we don’t currently have such a set-up and, short of a revolution or a new constitutional convention, we are unlikely to get one.